gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 we are not likely to change this data much.

 The code up to this point is *initialization code*.
 Code that gets run once when we load the page.
-The code below this point is *renderering code* or code that should get executed each time we want to render/draw.
+The code below this point is *rendering code* or code that should get executed each time we want to render/draw.

 ## Rendering